 And that’s where a Voice of the Customer program comes in.
 A VoC program is an effective tool for understanding your customers, their expectations, and their troubles.

-Why is the Voice of the Customer important?
+What is the importance of Voice of the Customer?

 Listening to the voice of the customer brings you many benefits.
 Some of these benefits include: